 Participants must have a valid YSU ID card to use the facilities, equipment, services, and programs offered by the Department of Campus Recreation.

 The Department is one of the most popular places on campus to be employed.
 If you are interested in applying for a position, complete the department application found online at the Campus Recreation website.
 Submit a cover letter and resumé to the Department of Campus Recreation administration office, located in the Andrews Student Recreation and Wellness Center.

 For additional information about the Department of Campus Recreation, please contact (330) 941-3488 or visit Campus Recreation.

-The new Cafaro Field on the north side of campus lies along Elm Street adjacent to the Cafaro House residence hall and is funded, in part, through a gift from the Cafaro family.
-The facility includes lighting, seating and restrooms, and will be used for a variety of student recreational activities including soccer, lacrosse, rugby and Ultimate Frisbee.
+The new Cafaro Family Field on the north side of campus lies along Elm Street adjacent to the Cafaro House residence hall and is funded, in part, through a gift from the Cafaro family.
+The facility includes lighting, seating and restrooms, and is used for a variety of student recreational activities including soccer, lacrosse, rugby, Ultimate Frisbee and intramurals throughout the year.

 Indoor Tennis Center

-A new indoor tennis center will be constructed on the west side of campus, across Fifth Avenue.
-The new facility is expected to be open by the end of this calendar year and will house six tennis courts, restrooms and locker rooms.
+Construction was completed in March 2020 the indoor tennis center on the west side of campus, across Fifth Avenue.
+The new facility is houses six tennis courts, restrooms and locker rooms.

 Off-Campus Athletics Facilities

 While Youngstown State has some impressive on-campus facilities, programs still utilize areas off campus for events and competition.
 The baseball program plays all home games at Eastwood Field in Niles.
 Eastwood Field, a 6,000-plus seat stadium, is home to the Cleveland Indians' short-season Class A affiliate.
 The golf programs call Mill Creek Park's course its official home, but practice at various courses throughout the area.